rhou89/Qptimizer/README.md

 ## Benchmark methodology
 For problems with known best solutions (planted problems), we use two criteria to assess the performance of different algorithms:
 - Time-to-solution (TTS): the runtime required to find the best solution with a probability 99%.
-- Fraction-of-problem-solved (FPS): for a given set of test problems, how many problems cen be solved.

 For problems without known best solutions, we compare the average runtime and the solution quality.